oktadev/okta-blog/_source/_posts/2021-06-23-okta-oso-fastapi-sqlalchemy.md

 Next, we'll want to perform _authorization_, which controls **what** the user can do in our application.
 We'll be using [Oso][] for that, which is a batteries-included library for authorization.

-This post is aimed at people with some familiarity with FastAPI and SQLAlchemy.
-By the end, you'll be able to make sure users have access to the things they need - and only the things they need.
+This post is intended for people who have some familiarity with both FastAPI and SQLAlchemy.
+By the end of the post, you will know how to make sure users have access to the things they need - and only the things they need.

 The full example is available on [GitHub][].
 Clone the repo and follow along!